Remy13/react-i-ii-review/props.md

 Discuss these questions as a group

-8. In the Queue component above, why are we holding state in the Queue component instead of Mentor or Student?
+8. In the Queue component above, why are we holding state in the Queue component instead of Mentor or Student? states is the parent and both functions need access to the same state info